 Training Experiences and Rotations

 The fellowship encompasses all areas of endocrinology, including rotations in reproductive endocrinology, pediatric endocrinology, and nuclear medicine.
-A dedicated thyroid disorders clinic gives each fellow rich experience in thyroid ultrasound and fine needle aspiration biopsies.
-Interpretation of bone density testing and experience in use of insulin infusion pumps are featured in the fellowship.
+Fellows gain a rich experience in thyroid ultrasound and fine needle aspiration biopsies.
+Interpretation of bone density testing and thorough experience in use of insulin infusion pumps and related diabetes care technology are featured in the fellowship.

 Stipend and Benefits

-The annual stipend for the first-year fellow will be approximately $45,000 and increases approximately 3-5% per year.
+The annual stipend for the first-year fellow will be approximately $56,117 (PGY 4) and increases approximately 3-5% per year.
 Benefits include professional liability insurance, medical insurance/hospitalization, life insurance, disability insurance, lab coats, duplicating services, and paid sick leave.
 In addition, the trainee receives three weeks of paid vacation per year and an additional week to be used to attend meetings or participate in other scholarly activities.

 Our fellows are expected to be board-eligible or board-certified graduates of ACGME-accredited internal medicine programs.

-Applications should be submitted through the Electronic Residency Application Service, ERAS.
-(LINK TO http://www.aamc.org/audienceeras.htm).
+Applications should be submitted through the Electronic Residency Application Service, ERAS .
 The selection process uses "the match" system of the National Resident Match Program, NRMP.
-For more information on this selection process, click here.
+View more information on this selection process.

-For more information, or if you have questions, please contact the program director, K. Patrick Ober MD or the program administrator, Mollie Draughon, at 336-713 7251.
+For more information, or if you have questions, please contact the program director, Kristen G. Hairston, MD or the program administrator, Lisa Sharpe, at 336-713 7251.